jxub/barrel_ex/README.md

 {:barrel_ex,  git: "https://gitlab.com/barrel-db/Clients/barrel_ex", branch: "develop"}
 ```

-And use in a module as you wish:
+And use as you wish:

 ```elixir
 defmodule MyModule do